 This note applies to all myenergi products that are directly connected to the mains electricity supply.

-When a new electrical circuit is installed there is a requirement to carry out a test of the insulation resistance on the new installation (sometimes referred to as a “Megger Test” after the manufacturer of a popular brand of insulation test equipment).
+When a new electrical circuit is installed there is a requirement to carry out Insulation Resistance Testing on the new installation (sometimes referred to as a “Megger Test” after the manufacturer of a popular brand of insulation test equipment).

 For a low voltage installation, the test involves applying 500V DC between each pair of conductors in turn, i.e. between live conductors (between line-neutral and, in a three phase system, between each pair of line conductors) and between the live conductors and earth.